 Macedon is a very small village located in the state of New York.
 With a population of 1,462 people and three constituent neighborhoods, Macedon is the 646th largest community in New York.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Macedon is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some villages, Macedon isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Macedon are a mix of both white- and blue-collar jobs.
 Overall, Macedon is a village of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Macedon who work in sales jobs (11.31%), office and administrative support (11.20%), and management occupations (8.40%).
+There are especially a lot of people living in Macedon who work in sales jobs (12.34%), office and administrative support (10.63%), and management occupations (10.37%).

 Also of interest is that Macedon has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of people in Macedon who are college-educated is somewhat higher than the average US community of 21.84%: 28.33% of adults in Macedon have at least a bachelor's degree.
+The education level of Macedon citizens is substantially higher than the typical US community, as 31.00% of adults in Macedon have at least a bachelor's degree.

 The people who call Macedon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Macedon residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Macedon include English, German, Irish, Italian, and Dutch.